Rezivure/Grid-Mobile/README.md

 ## Contributing

 We welcome contributions!
-Please submit a pull request or open an issue to discuss any changes.
+To do so, please reference our Contribution Guidelines [here](https://docs.mygrid.app/docs/category/contributing-to-grid)!

 ## License